 Yeah, yes, absolutely.

-But what I'm saying is from our side of things, the things that conservatives believe in, I just don't think that we need to be out there hammering it and browbeating people as bad as as what's been done by telling them that you know the only way to make it is on your own, totally eliminate the government from your life, and the next year you're gonna be a self-humanist.
+But what I'm saying is from our side of things, the things that conservatives believe in, I just don't think that we need to be out there hammering it and browbeating people as bad as what's been done by telling them that the only way to make it is on your own, totally eliminate the government from your life, and the next year you're going to be a South African.

 Who is it?

-It's not the conservatives, not the conservatives that are doing that.
+It's not the conservatives that are doing that.

-It's the the seeds that are planning from you know, the the Democrats that are making people believe that the only way, you know, to to live a comfortable life is to have some some support there from the government.
+It's the seeds that are planted from the Democrats that are making people believe that the only way to live a comfortable life is to have some support there from the government.

-And all I'm saying is when you read the letter like Mr. Coke wrote, and they talk about the individual and place the emphasis on the individual to achieve some level of success, that that that makes people feel vulnerable, Rush.
+And all I'm saying is when you read the letter like Mr. Koch wrote, and they talk about the individual and place the emphasis on the individual to achieve some level of success, that makes people feel vulnerable, Rush.

 It's all on themselves.

-And I think that that type of message is not gonna win.
+And I think that that type of message is not going to win.

 And the government is an obstacle.

-So we're gonna have to change our message and adapt it to the way people are to make them think we get them and care about them and understand them.
+So we're going to have to change our message and adapt it to the way people are to make them think we get them and care about them and understand them.

-No, it's not about well, you can look at it that way, and and we can go to the grave never winning another election, but what's it gonna do to the country in the meantime?
+No, it's not about, well, you can look at it that way, and we can go to the grave never winning another election, but what's it going to do to the country in the meantime?

-Okay, if they were to bring up George Bush who was president for eight years just six years ago, how do he do it?
+Okay, if they were to bring up George Bush, who was president for eight years just six years ago, how did he do it?

 You know what?